adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 As Harry Roberts says, *DRY is often misinterpreted as the necessity to never repeat the exact same thing twice.
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and over-engineered code.*

 This forced abstraction, over-thought and over-engineered code often results in visual and atomic classes.
 We know how painful they are because we discussed them thoroughly in [semantics](/chapters/semantics/).
 Mixins may also be a problem as we'll discuss shortly.

 Whilst we often try to abstract CSS too much too soon, there are obviously going to be times when reuse makes sense.
 The question must be answered, *how can we reuse a style?*

 ## How can we reuse a style?

-If we want to reuse a style, one option would be to comma-delimit selectors inside a well-named file.
+If we want to reuse a style, one option would be to comma-delimit selectors inside a well-named file, which if you're into SASS is exactly what `@extends` does.
 For example, if multiple elements need red text, we could do this:

 	.someThing,
 	.anotherThing {